 Distinct differences can be observed between the two groups of companies.
 The total debt/total assets ratio increases for the delisted shipping companies as the year of failure approaches, while it remains relatively stable for the active companies.
 This observation is in line with the previous corporate failure findings, where gearing is positively related to the probability of failure.
 The gross earning/total assets ratio shows a decreasing trend for delisted shipping companies, while it doesn't follow any specific pattern for the active companies.
 This observation is also consistent with the previous literature, where profitability measures are inversely related to the probability of failure.
-The active companies, while it reveals an increasing trend for the delisted companies.
+The sales/current assets ratio remains relatively stable for the active companies, while it reveals an increasing trend for the delisted companies.
 This can be explained by a decrease in the value of current assets before failure which leads to an increasing overall ratio.

-5.2.
+4.2.
 Univariate analysis